 - Cat litter jugs

 - Plastic beer cups (in clear tote bin with lid)

 How to Clean Containers

-Wash everything in soapy water, rinse thoroughly, and then disinfect with a bleach solution (4 teaspoons bleach per quart of water for at least one minute).
+Wash everything in soapy water, rinse thoroughly, and then disinfect with a bleach solution (4 teaspoons bleach per quart or liter of water for at least one minute).